superlinked/VectorHub/docs/contributing/style_guide.md

 # VectorHub Style Guide

 VectorHub is a community-driven learning hub.
-Our style guide, therefore, serves primarily to help create a platform for sharing your thinking and work.
+Our style guide, therefore, aims to help you share your thinking and work.
 We care about grammar, but our priority is meaning.
 We want to generate productive conversation between community members.
-To this end, we've written ten "commandments" outlining what to do and what not to do.
+To this end, we've written ten "commandments" outlining some do's and don'ts.

 ## VectorHub's Ten Commandments